-Understanding your customers’ journey involves knowing the shopping habits of your online target audience, studying how they found your website and understanding their spending behaviours when making online purchases.
+Understanding customer journey will also help your sales team close more deals and win you more revenue.
+This involves knowing the shopping habits of your online target audience, studying how they found your website and understanding their spending behaviours when making online purchases.
 Top online operators know that the secret to having a huge online presence is understanding the demand of their target audience and looking for novel ways to solve their problems using their product/services.
 We will be explaining the lifecycle stages of customers in this article.
 You can continue reading this article to know more.

 • Enter/Discover is the initiation stage

 • Cart/Checkout is the exit stage

 The complete journey your customer travels falls into three categories – Enter/Discover, Shop/Consider and Cart/Checkout.
 The Enter/Discover stage is the stage where the customer discovers your business on the internet.
 This will now lead them to your website where they can get a thorough understanding of your product/services.
 The discovery stage is the point where the customer finds your business in search engines.
 If you have optimized your business website, then it will rank high on Google’s search listings.

 After finding the link to your business website on Google, the next stage is the Shop/Consider stage.
 It is the job of the business owner to lure them into buying those products listed on the landing page.
 The Cart/Checkout stage is the closure stage of the customer journey where they finally cart the product and pay using the payment option accepted on the website.
 As a business owner, for you to have a customer success journey, you need to ensure they go through these three phases.